IDENTIFY THE REAL OPPORTUNITY ON YOUR PROPERTY

 Laura is our mapping guru, helping the field team navigate around our projects where google maps just won’t cut it.
 She uses GIS and remote sensing analysis to design vegetation projects under the Emissions Reduction Fund (ERF) and is involved in the spatial aspects of the monitoring program.

-Laura has a background in spatial science and physical geography, and holds an Honours degree in Geography from The University of New South Wales.
+Laura has a background in spatial science and physical geography.
+She holds an Honours degree in Geography from The University of New South Wales.
 Prior to joining GreenCollar Laura worked as a research assistant and tutor in GIS, remote sensing and statistics.
 She is interested in using spatial tools to monitor the effects of climate change.

 Laura is a super fit member of the company and was a star player in the GreenCollar futsal team.
 Now she focuses her sporting skills on ultimate frisbee and boxing.

 Elyce began working at GreenCollar as a member of the field team where she remained for two years using her skills in flora identification, ecological survey techniques and data collection.
 Elyce became the Reporting and Verification Manager in 2016 coordinating development and maintenance of reporting protocols and systems for our Human Induced Regeneration projects.
 She is now a Communications and Stakeholder Manager focusing on stakeholder engagement for both new business and existing clients.

 Elyce holds a Bachelor of Science (Biology and Environmental Studies) with Honours in Behavioural Ecology at the University of Sydney.
 She has recently undertaken further study to get ‘lawyered-up’ beginning a Juris Doctor at the University of New South Wales in 2017 with a focus on environmental law.